ExWoSt Research Field “Active Mobility in Urban Quarters”

 Promoting active mobility addresses the demands and needs of the vast majority of people and also supports those who are on their own and (must) manage their daily life without a car.
 Persons with reduced mobility require functioning pedestrian paths to use with wheelchairs or walking aids, as well.
 Suitable transport networks for cyclists and pedestrians are supposed to render socially, environmentally, and climate friendly mobility possible and to make spending time in public spaces a pleasant experience.
 This especially includes the development and improvement of new or existing infrastructures for pedestrians and cyclists as well as inter- and multimodality, increasing their attractiveness through structural improvements, and systematic information and communication projects.

-The ExWoSt research field “Active Mobility in Urban Quarters” deals with a very specific topic at the interface between urban development and transport planning.
-It aims to prove that integrated action can make it possible for different mobility modes to co-exist intelligently and in a way that is city-friendly, and that it can encourage a positive structural urban development.
-In different model projects, mobility offers will be developed and public spaces designed in such a way that active mobility is promoted and the urban quarters are better integrated into the urban-regional structure.
+The ExWoSt research field “Active Mobility in Urban Quarters” dealed with a very specific topic at the interface between urban development and transport planning.
+It aimed to prove that integrated action can make it possible for different mobility modes to co-exist intelligently and in a way that is city-friendly, and that it can encourage a positive structural urban development.
+Different model projects developed new mobility offers and redesigned public spaces in such a way that active mobility is promoted and the urban quarters are better integrated into the urban structure.
 This includes infrastructures for cyclists and pedestrians as well as rental and cargo bicycle services and their connection to the structure of the neighborhood and public transportation network in order to encourage inter- and multimodal mobility.
-In cooperation with the Urban and Transport Planning Office Kaulen (Stadt- und Verkehrsplanungsbüro Kaulen, SVK), the ISB provides research assistance on behalf of the BBSR.

 07.2016 - 09.2021